kitschpatrol/yanki/readme.md

 This package provides both a stand-alone CLI tool and a TypeScript library for ease of integration in other projects.

 The library powers the [`yanki-obsidian`](https://github.com/kitschpatrol/yanki-obsidian) Obsidian plugin.
-And for lower-level access to Anki, please take a look at the [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect) TypeScript library.
+For lower-level access to Anki, please take a look at the [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect) TypeScript library.

 The "Y" prefix in "Yanki" is in the "Yet another" naming tradition; a nod to Anki's robust and occasionally duplicative ecosystem of third-party tools.
 (Also, appropriately, Yankī are a variety of [truant youth](https://en.wikipedia.org/wiki/Yankee#/media/File:ヤンキー.jpg).)

 ## Quick start

 Install [Node.js](https://nodejs.org) if you haven't already.
-(Yanki requires Node 18.19.0+, 20.5.0+, or newer.)
+(Yanki requires Node 20.11 or newer.)

 Assuming you have a folder of Markdown note files, the [Anki app](https://apps.ankiweb.net) is open and has the [Anki-Connect](https://ankiweb.net/shared/info/2055492159) add-on installed: